abeerbadawi/MentalBench-Align/README.md

 # MentalBench-10: Benchmarking LLMs in Mental Health Support

-This repository contains the code, data, and evaluation results for the paper **"From Empathy to Action: Benchmarking LLMs in Mental Health with MentalBench-10 and a Novel Cognitive-Affective Evaluation Approach"** (ICLR 2025).
+This repository contains the code, data, and evaluation results for the paper **"From Empathy to Action: Benchmarking LLMs in Mental Health with MentalBench-10 and a Novel Cognitive-Affective Evaluation Approach"** (Submitted to EMNLP 2025).

 ## Overview